A betrayed witch. A fractured past. A dark secret.

 Can Alice trust her instincts and stop the poison before more lives are taken?

 Or will she be distracted as her life unravels once again?

 Faerie lights had been draped between the street-lamps, creating a fallen star’s effect that was eerily beautiful against the darkness of the sky.
 The red carpet was a darker red than she anticipated, the fine fabric a flutter of activity from the flashes of the photographers.

 Gently escaping from Dread’s grasp she made her way towards the entrance of the hotel, not wanting to take attention away from anyone else.

-The interior of the hotel was just as beautifully decorated as the outside, a selection of large round tables had been placed around the edges of the grand room, all draped in white linen with silver candelabras.
+The interior was just as beautifully decorated as the outside, a selection of large round tables having been placed around the edges of the grand room, all draped in white linen with silver candelabras.
 Located at the centre was a large wooden floor placed in front of a pop-up stage.
-A podium was set up between two large display stands, displaying the Children of Moon’s logo as well as a selection of photographs.
+A podium was set up between two display stands, displaying the Children of The Moon’s logo as well as a selection of photographs.

-Accepting a glass of champagne from one of the wait staff Alice placed herself with her back against one of the walls, able to see the entrance as well as all the guests already walking around.
+Accepting a glass of champagne from a member of the wait staff Alice placed herself with her back against the wall, able to see the entrance as well as all the guests already walking around.